GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/introduction.rst

 Compilation time macros
 +++++++++++++++++++++++

-daScript does a lot of heavy lifting during compilation time so that it does not have to do it at run time.
+Daslang does a lot of heavy lifting during compilation time so that it does not have to do it at run time.
-In fact, the daScript compiler runs the daScript interpreter for each module and has the entire AST available to it.
+In fact, the Daslang compiler runs the Daslang interpreter for each module and has the entire AST available to it.

 The following example modifies function calls at compilation time to add a precomputed hash of a constant string argument::